caozhiwei96/directional_solidification_lammps/README.md

 In this repository, you can find the LAMMPS codes, accompanying the corresponding python codes for plotting, to study the directional solidification of alloys during additive manufacturing using molecular dynamics.

-This is an important part of Zhiwei Cao's Master's Thesis, *Directional Solidification of Alloys for Additive Manufacturing*, at Professorship Multiscale Modeling of Fluid Materials at the Technical University of Munich.
+This is an important part of Zhiwei Cao's Master's Thesis, *Directional Solidification of Alloys for Additive Manufacturing*, under the supervision of Prof. Dr. Julija Zavadlav at Professorship Multiscale Modeling of Fluid Materials at the Technical University of Munich.

+The LAMMPS input file template is `./src/in.DS`.

 An example of 304L stainless steel can be found in `./example`.

+The plot tool can be found in `./src/plot_tool`.

 ## Install